 Since we didn't visit any sites in August-- gasp!-- we decided that we needed to get a move on.
 Therefore, after a lovely night at the Disneyland Halloween Party we took off for San Bernardino sites.

+Our first site was the Yorba-Slaughter Adobe (CHL 191).
 This adobe was built in the early 1850s by Raimundo Yorba and was purchased by Fenton Mercer Slaughter in 1868.

 The adobe was sometimes called "Buena Vista" and the road below it was well traveled, since it was party of the road from Fort Yuma to Los Angles.
 This was also an optional stop on the Butterfield Overland Stage Route.
 Fenton M. Slaughter was an interesting fellow who gained wealth sheep ranching and eventually served in the California State Assembly.